Selection of proposal distributions for multiple importance sampling: Analysis of radionuclide concentrations using spatial GLMM

 \subsection{Computational details}

-Here we give more details on how we produced the results in Section~4 in the main paper.
+Here we give more details on how we produced the results in this Section.
 The computation is done in two phases.
 In the first phase we find the optimal skeleton set, $\bxi$, for each method.
-In the second phase we compare the relative SE of the naive and multiple IS estimators using the skeleton sets computed in the first phase.
+In the second phase we compare the relative standard error of the naive and multiple IS estimators using the skeleton sets computed in the first phase.
 The total number of samples used for each method in the second phase is kept fixed and the same.
 In all calculations involving the asymptotic variance of the IS estimator, the SV estimate with the Tukey-Hanning window,

 was used, where $b_n = \sqrt{n}$.
 Markov chain samples are generated using the algorithm of \cite{digg:tawn:moye:1998}.